California recall candidate Larry Elder under police investigation following 2015 domestic violence accusation that his campaign denies - KTVZ

 The police said in a statement to CNN that nothing would be made public until “allegations can be investigated thoroughly and submitted to the district attorney’s office for filing consideration.”

-The accusations stem from an alleged 2015 incident described to CNN by Elder’s then-fiancée and former employee Alexandra Datig.
+The accusations stem from alleged incidents in 2015 described to CNN by Elder’s then-fiancée and former employee Alexandra Datig and in a statement she filed with the LAPD on Wednesday and shared with CNN.

 “Larry Elder brandished a weapon in conversation with me during our breakup.
 He checked to see if his gun was loaded,” Datig said to CNN in an interview earlier this month that occurred prior to her informing the police of the accusations.